dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/hybrid/architecture.md

 ## The agent

-Because the agent communicates with the Dagster+ control plane over the agent API, it’s possible to support agents that operate in arbitrary compute environments.
+Because the agent communicates with the Dagster+ control plane over the agent API, it's possible to support agents that operate in arbitrary compute environments.

-This means that over time, Dagster+’s support for different user deployment environments will expand and custom agents can take advantage of bespoke compute environments such as HPC.
+This means that over time, Dagster+'s support for different user deployment environments will expand and custom agents can take advantage of bespoke compute environments such as HPC.

 Refer to the [Agents documentation](/todo) for more info, including the agents that are currently supported.